 Pet shops are also a good idea.
-Why not visit pet shops in the local area that carry Puggle puppies?
+Why not visit pet shops in the local area that may carry Puggle puppies?
 Since pet stores inventories vary quite regularly you should give the store a call beforehand to confirm whether they have any Puggle puppies.

 Why not also contact Puggle rescue foundations.
-These organisations are committed to rescuing unwanted Puggles and ensuring they find new homes with families that truly want and will care for them.
+These organisations are committed to rescuing unwanted animals and ensuring they find new homes with families that truly want and will care for them.
 These organisations are a great place to begin your search and provide a much needed service.

 Search traditional and online classified ads for pups that are available to be adopted.
 Petsforall.net is one of the leading classified websites for pets.
 Here you can find all the information you need about registered breeders who increase the likelihood of adopting a healthy and good natured pet.
 You may find people who have a Puggle as their own pet which has given birth and will now have available puppies for sale or adoption.

 Choosing a Puggle as a pet can be a rewarding experience, but as with any pet, owners must take this as a serious responsibility and ensure they are up for the task.
 Thoroughly consider the time you will have available to play and train for your new pet, your budget and your lifestyle.

 Once you commit to becoming the owner of a Puggle, you will want to begin puppy training as soon as you bring your pet home.
 Luckily, you’ll find that this breed responds very well to positive, reward based training as it is keen to please the owner in any way possible.